xernaj/azure-devops-extension-publishtestresultscreenshot/README.md

   inputs:
     organization: {yourOrganizationName}
     screenshotFolder: {yourCustomPath}
+    osType: {osType}
+    screenshotRotateAngle: {rotationAngle}
 ```

+## Xcode / iOS
+This task can be used to upload screenshots from an Xcode pipeline task with the following pipeline changes:
+- Screenshot task must be in separate pipeline job due to test results not being available if in the same job as the Xcode build task.
+Xcode task has a built-in post-task that will run at the end of a job even if there is a Screenshot task that you'd think would run beforehand.
+- .xcresult published to build artifacts at end of Xcode build job
+- .xcresult retrieved from build artifacts for Screenshot task
+- xcparse (https://github.com/ChargePoint/xcparse) script or task to extract failure screenshots from .xcresult eg. 'xcparse screenshots --activity-type com.apple.dt.xctest.activity-type.testAssertionFailure --test sample.xcresult ./screenshots'.
+This should extract screenshots in the following format "UITests/testOne()/Screenshot_{uuid}.jpg".

 ## Specifications
 This task uses [azure-devops-node-api](https://github.com/microsoft/azure-devops-node-api) which, under the hood, uses the [Azure DevOps REST Api](https://docs.microsoft.com/en-us/rest/api/azure/devops/).